ThomasRabn/ece-web-labs/01-node-express/README.md

 ## Functionnalities

 When the index.js is called using **node index.js** or when the user writes **npm start** in his terminal, it will start the web server on his computer.
 The web server is in localhost and listening to the port 8080.
+When connecting to the server without parameters, it grants you with a salute message.
 When trying to connect to the webserver with one URL parameter (for example: *http://localhost:8080/Pierre*), the server will return '**Hello *parameter*!**' (in this case: *Hello Pierre!*).
-If the user does not precise **exactly** one parameter, the server will return a 404 status with the text message: 'Error 404!
+If the user does not precise **exactly** one or no parameter, the server will return a 404 status with the text message: 'Error 404!
 Make sure to have exactly 1 parameter in you GET request!'.

 ## Installation